isomerpages/nlb-biblioasia/_jan-2009/Lembaran Akhbar Silam: Jawi Peranakkan, 1876–1895.md

   Muslims).
 image: /images/Vol 4 Issue 4/JawiPeranakkan/akbarjawi.jpg
 ---
-#### Highlights some of the earliest surviving issues of the first Malay newspaper, the _Jawi Peranakkan_, published between 1876 and 1895.
+#### Highlights some of the earliest surviving issues of the first Malay newspaper, the&nbsp;_Jawi Peranakkan_, published between 1876 and 1895.
 The newspaper was financed, run and edited by a group of Jawi Peranakkan (local born Indian Muslims).

 #### **Abstracts**